Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Recently, I've been hearing the term "harness engineering" more and more.

-It mainly comes up in the context of coding AI like Claude Code, but the idea of not just introducing AI and calling it done — but rather continuing to improve it through ongoing operation — seems likely to become far more widely adopted going forward.
+It tends to come up in contexts like using coding AI such as Claude Code, but the idea of not just adopting AI and stopping there—but rather continuously improving it through ongoing operation—is expected to become more widely mainstream going forward.

-Collect logs, send them to AI, receive improvement suggestions.
+Collect logs, feed them to AI, receive improvement suggestions.

-Simply running this cycle causes the quality of voice input to improve the more you use it.
+Just by running this cycle, the quality of voice input keeps improving the more you use it.

-There's still so much I want to say about voice input, so I hope to continue publishing related articles on DevelopersIO in the future.
+I still have a lot more to say about voice input, so I hope to continue publishing related articles on DevelopersIO.